“I could do that!”

 PAL Coordinator–Work with PAL members to enhance professional careers.

 Equity and Inclusion Team–If you would like to join this group in developing inclusion initiatives to help Southern Breeze reach more of the children’s creators in our diverse region, please let us know at firstname.lastname@example.org.

-Who: One or two self starters who are detail-focused.
+Who: One detail-focused, team player.
 Must be able to use or willing to learn the Google Docs/Sheets environment online and be comfortable with emailing as the primary form of communication.
 Pluses include: familiarity with the Birmingham, AL area, as our next conference will be in Homewood.
 This position requires a 12-month commitment, although the hands-on time is largely in the initial planning (June) and 8 weeks leading up to the conference (mid Jan – mid March).

-When: The largest time commitment will be during the planning period, approximately April – May in 2021, fourth quarter of the year ongoing, with minimal additional work on a monthly basis.
+When: The largest time commitment will be during the planning period, approximately June 2021, then again Jan – March 2022 leading up to the conference.